guptaviha/libre.ink/README.md

  - [ ] Store array of published urls in local storage and show them
  - [ ] Clean slate button
  - [ ] Enable reader-mode compatibility - need to research with other nyt articles. article tag?
+ - [ ] Keyboard shortcuts for markdown
+ - [ ] Add Reader-mode button to hide other floating btns / hide on scroll

 ### Bugs To Fix